zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 Riak ships with eLevelDB included within the distribution, so there is no separate installation required.

-The default configuration values found in your `app.config` for eLevelDB are as
+The default configuration values found in your [[app.config|Configuration Files]] for eLevelDB are as
 follows:
 ```erlang
  %% LevelDB Config